-One way to make buying a house easier is starting the process at the right time.
+Washington offers beautiful scenery and an active lifestyle that many people find appealing.
+One way to make buying a house there easier is starting the process at the right time.

-For example, this year listing prices for homes in Washington were lowest in January.
+In recent years, listing prices for homes in Washington were lowest in January.
 On average, homes were $38,972 less expensive.
 While in November — the month with the highest prices — the listing prices were $59,275 more than the annual average.

 Read on to find out which time of year will give you the most options and the biggest savings when buying a house in Washington.

 5.7% lower than average

 Bankrate data (12/1/2020)

 If you're planning to buy a home in the Evergreen State, the first step is to connect with a realtor who's an expert in the local market.
 Economic conditions in Washington change quickly, and an experienced realtor can advise you on the best times and locations to start your home search.

 To find a great realtor, use a free service like Clever Real Estate.
 Clever will match you with top agents from trusted brokerages like Keller Williams and Century 21.

 Interview as many agents as you'd like until you find the perfect fit, or walk away at any time with no obligation.
 Add your zip code below to request hand-picked agent matches today!